-PIP pays for your medical bills, but it doesn’t pay everything.
+PIP pays for your medical bills, but it doesn’t pay for everything.
 How much coverage you have depends on the coverage limits you choose when setting up your policy.

 In New Jersey, the standard auto policy comes with $250,000 in PIP benefits by default.
 However, policyholders can choose lower coverage limits.
 In New Jersey, even the cheapest basic auto insurance policy must include at least $15,000 of PIP coverage per person, per accident.

 Why would a policyholder choose less coverage?
 Opting to reduce your PIP coverage limit also reduces your premiums.
 These short-term savings could cost you big time in the long run, if you ever get into a serious accident.

 That $250,000 limit may seem pretty high until you need coverage.
 The cost of medical care is outrageous, especially if you sustain severe or life-threatening injuries.